NGC 2516

-NGC 2516 (also known as Caldwell 96) is an open star cluster in the southern sky in the constellation Carina discovered by Abbe Lacaille in 1751-1752.
-It is also called Southern Beehive or the Sprinter.
+NGC 2516 is an open cluster of stars in the southern constellation of Carina.
+Alternatively, it is called Southern Beehive or the Sprinter, and is catalogued as Caldwell 96.
+This formation was discovered by French astronomer Abbe Lacaille in 1751-1752.

 Description

 This bright cluster itself is easily visible with the naked eye as a hazy patch, but is resolvable into stars using binoculars.
 It contains two 5th magnitude red giant stars and three main visual double stars: HJ 4027, HJ 4031 and I 29.
 A small telescope would be required to split the double stars, which are all pairs of 8-9 magnitude and 1-10 arcseconds separation.

 NGC 2516 and the recently discovered nearby star cluster Mamajek 2 in Ophiuchus have similar age and metallicity.
 Recently, kinematic evidence was presented by E. Jilinski and coauthors that suggests that these two stellar groups may have formed in the same star-forming complex some 135 million years ago.

 The cluster is surrounded by the 500-parsec diameter halo consisting of stars ejected from cluster.